 All of this said, I am certainly not arguing here that the state of game reviewing is fine and doesn’t need improvements.
 I think overall the quality is woeful, with only a handful of exceptional organisations that stand out.
 I’m just saying that the solution to this is more difficult than adopting the critical conventions that work for other mediums.
 They just don’t work in gaming spaces with the kind of consistency and applicability that we need.
 If we need a critical theory of game criticism, and I’m not opposed to the idea, it has to be one that understands the critical role that the player has in the experience.
 Games promote the consumer of the entertainment to the single most important contributor to the meaning and narrative.
 No current critical model of which I am aware can take that into account, and I have my suspicions that the endeavour to create such a model may be utterly futile.

 I understand how frustrated people are when they look at a review of a game that says ‘this is amazing’ and they find their own experience is that it’s mediocre at best.
+The desire for an objective review is understandable pushback of that.
 Really though the solution is to be more critical of critique itself.
 Draw from a wide range of perspectives.
 Know for yourself what you want to get out of play.
 Try to identify elements of the experience that seem like a good fit for your own personal context.
 Don’t expect though that anyone will be able to give you an objective review on something as subjective as fun or as individualised as personal experience.
 In the end, your view on those particular topics are far more valuable than the view of anyone else, regardless of how big their audience might be.